Automated spreadsheet propagation project

 To run this project, you will need a source saved search that contains only the Excel or .csv documents with markups that you wish to apply to other documents.
 Additionally, every document in this search should have a duplicate identifier field selected.
 This saved search should not include any duplicate documents.

 You will also need a destination saved search that contains all of the Excel or .csv documents that you wish to receive markups.
 Both saved searches should only contain either Excel documents or .csv documents.
-These documents should not contain any redactions, otherwise, they will be skipped by the project.
+These documents should not contain any redactions, regardless of QC status, otherwise, they will be skipped by the project.
 Documents in the previous, source saved search should not be included in this destination saved search.
 Document duplicates are identified by the project based on the selected duplicate identifier field.

 Note: Spreadsheet propagation projects are not compatible with saved searches that use nested relational conditions.
 Using a nested saved search may result in a project that does not successfully complete.